 Connect with Alumni

-- Contact the Georgia Tech Alumni Association career advisor to establish contacts with a Georgia Tech alumnus
+- Contact the Georgia Tech Alumni Association career advisor to establish contacts with a Tech alumnus.

 Informational interviewing allows individuals to learn about specific occupational fields and employers by interviewing professionals about their experience.
 Instead of trying to lock in an employment offer, your goal is to get an insider’s perspective on working in a particular field.
 In addition to a greater understanding of your career options, it can lead to additional connections in academia, industry, consulting, nonprofits, and other fields.